-When you start out, first be aware of your thoughts, and deliberately count your breaths in and out as you take the first steps.
+When you start, first be aware of your thoughts, and deliberately count your breaths in and out as you take the first steps.
 Notice how your legs, feet, arms move as you walk.
 Feel yourself moving forward through the path.

 Focus your attention

 Pick up a leaf, flower, or twig and examine it closely: texture, scent, colour, shape.
 Just experience your piece of nature without judgment or naming.